 Depending on your location, you may be able to command a higher rate without the hassles involved with finding a roommate.

 How Many of These Would You Do?

-It’s also nice knowing there are still options to save money even if you think you’ve exhausted them all.
+While these extreme ways to save money may be more than you’re willing to do right now, it’s nice knowing there are still options to even if you think you’ve exhausted them all.